Designer Code of Conduct

-- Basic rule: If you did not make it from your brain or a reference you own - DO NOT post the design.
+- Basic rule: If you did not make it from your brain, a reference you own, or your own unique fusion of many references - DO NOT post the design.

 - DESIGNS and CONCEPTS must be significantly different from designs already submitted.

-- VECTOR ONLY - No Photoshop; use Adobe Illustrator, Corel Draw etc. (Final artwork submitted in EPS with fonts converted to outlines)
+- VECTOR ONLY - No Photoshop; use Adobe Illustrator, Corel Draw etc. (Final artwork submitted in AI, EPS, PDF, SVG with fonts converted to outlines)

 - NO CLIPART - this includes images, silhouettes and other imagery from sites like SHUTTERSTOCK and images packaged in ADOBE ILLUSTRATOR, COREL DRAW etc. (even if you have purchased a user license)

 - NO 'FONTS' (DINGBATS) that have complex images of animals, things, or swirl accent shapes, silhouettes etc.

 - NO HAND TRACING OR AUTO-TRACING OF INTERNET CONTENT OR PHOTOGRAPHY Exceptions: 1) You own FULL copyrights to the image and have not used it before and agree to not use it again 2) The Client owns FULL copyrights to the image if it is used on the winning logo.

 - ONE CONCEPT PER SUBMISSION - if you want to show a logo in red, blue, and yellow, create and upload 3 separate files.

 - NO WATERMARKS - your design firm or other.

 - IMAGE CENTERED - balanced horizontally and vertically with sufficient spacing.